-Join Gordon Luckett for an in-depth discussion in this video Life cycles and revisions, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Life cycles and revisions, part of Learning Autodesk Vault.

 - [Voiceover] Based on Categories, the Lifecycle…of your file can be tracked with Vault Professional…and Work Group.…The file can go from proposed to as built…and everything in between.…Even with a particular Lifecycle,…the file can have formal revision numbers assigned…which is in addition to the automatic…versioning of the file.…In the Vault settings, under Behaviors,…Lifecycles is the first button you'll see…at the top of the screen.…This will track what is happening to the document or file.…You must have a Category pre-made,…prior to making your Lifecycle.…